nwarz/ImageClassifier/README.md

 # ImageClassifier
 A simple image classifier using the CIFAR-10 labeled image dataset.
 CIFAR-10 images are 32 by 32 pixels and are labelled with one of ten classes.
 Currently includes a simple K-nearest neighbor classifier that achieves about 34% accuracy on the test set.
-Future plans include implementing more accurate SVM, softmax, or neural netowrk classification techniques.
+Future plans include implementing more accurate SVM, softmax, or neural network classification techniques.

+To train the classifier and predict labels for the test set, run `RunClassifier.main()`

 ## Credits
 CIFAR-10 dataset collected by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton.